Table of Contents (TOC)

 Much of the harsh and soft crime info in the “Airport to Lodging Transportation” post is totally applicable to transportation in-town and long-distance.

-Historically, in developed nations, while taxis & tours have been the tourist’s prime transportation around cities & countryside, SIT travelers, once acclimated to Uber and a city’s local bus & commuter trains as well as Asia/Africa’s slew of traditional tuk-tuks, etc SIT traveler have many more interesting options.
+Historically, in developed nations, while taxis & tours have been the tourist’s prime transportation around cities & countryside, FIT travelers, once acclimated to Uber and a city’s local bus & commuter trains as well as Asia/Africa’s slew of traditional tuk-tuks, etc FIT traveler have many more interesting options.

 Reminder of Pre-Trip Safety Resources: